Joel Thome

 Thome as served as a member of the board of directors of the Bronx Museum of the Arts, Mexican Institute for Culture in New York, Erick Hawkins Foundation for Modern Dance, and on the board of directors of the Institute for Music and Neurologic Function.
 His collaborations with visual artists include Alexander Calder, Françoise Gilot, David Hockney and Red Grooms.
 He has also collaborated with film-maker Robert Fulton, and choreographer, Anna Sokolow.
 Thome has held a number of prestigious positions in academe and for some years was Head of Music at Carnegie Mellon University.
 He is currently Professor of Composition at SUNY Purchase where he has taught, among others, electronic composer and musician Dan Deacon.

 Compositions

-Thome major compositions include Savitri Traveller of the Worlds (Pulitzer Prize nomination), the score for Picasso's play Catch Desire by the Tail; Book of Beginnings V for Benny Reitveldt (bassist for Miles Davis and Carlos Santana), and Time Spans, the first work to use actual radio signals from space.
+Thome major compositions include Savitri Traveller of the Worlds, the score for Picasso's play Catch Desire by the Tail; Book of Beginnings V for Benny Reitveldt (bassist for Miles Davis and Carlos Santana), and Time Spans, the first work to use actual radio signals from space.

 Recordings (as conductor)

-His Recordings include the Thomson/Stein opera Four Saints in Three Acts (Nonesuch) which received Stereo Review's Recording of the Month and Recording of the Year, and a critically acclaimed recording of Schoenberg's Pierrot Lunaire for Vox) and Satyavan Dream Twilight for World Sound.
+His recordings include the Thomson/Stein opera Four Saints in Three Acts (Nonesuch) which received Stereo Review's Recording of the Month and Recording of the Year, and a critically acclaimed recording of Schoenberg's Pierrot Lunaire for Vox and Satyavan Dream Twilight for World Sound.